 Many Christians have some familiarity with the Feast of Pentecost (Acts 2:1 – 4) mentioned in the New Testament and if you have been part of any organized church tradition you may have heard of it.
 Did you know that it’s roots are in the Old Testament and actually a Feast that the LORD God commanded the children of Israel to celebrate?

-This year (2021) The Feast of “Shavuot” begins the evening of May 16th on the Hebrew Calendar.
+This year (2022) The Feast of “Shavuot” begins the evening of June 4th which is Sivan 6 on the Hebrew Calendar.
 It is one of the three “pilgrimage” feasts when Jewish males were commanded in the Old Testament to go up to Jerusalem to present offerings to the LORD.
 The other two are Passover and Tabernacles.

 Shavuot means “weeks” in Hebrew so it is also known as the Feast of Weeks because it occurs 7 weeks after the Feast of Firstfruits which today is included in the eight day Feast of Passover (also knows as Feast of Unleavened Bread).
-Because it starts on the 50th day following Firstfruits, we call it Pentecost.
+Because it starts on the 50th day following Firstfruits, we call Shavuot Pentecost.
 Pente means 50 in Greek.
-Since Christians follow the Gregorian calendar “Pentecost” this year is Sunday May 23.
+Since Christians follow the Gregorian calendar “Pentecost” this year is Sunday June 5th.
 (Read about the Feast of Firstfruits and Weeks in Leviticus 23:9 – 22).

 The Wave Offerings

 On the Feast of Firstfruits (after Passover), one sheaf of barley was waved as a celebration of the the barley harvest and one male lamb without blemish was offered as a sacrifice unto the LORD.
 Can you see how this relates to Jesus who is called a spotless lamb and sacrificed himself on the cross for our redemption and salvation?
 Christ is the first fruits!
 (1 Corinthians 15:23)